 Roasted Veggie Lasagna

-6 assorted bell peppers (red, yellow, and orange), quartered and seeds removed (watch tutorial)
+- 6 assorted bell peppers quartered, and seeds removed

-1/2 cup fresh chopped herbs like basil, parsley, and mint
+- 1 cup fresh chopped herbs like basil, parsly, and mint